Paget disease (bone)

-Paget disease of the bone is a common, chronic bone disorder characterized by excessive abnormal bone remodelling.
+Paget disease of the bone is a common, chronic bone disorder characterized by excessive abnormal bone remodeling.
 The classically described radiological appearances are expanded bone with a coarsened trabecular pattern.
 The pelvis, spine, skull, and proximal long bones are most frequently affected.

 It is relatively common and can affect up to 4% of individuals over 40 and up to 11% over the age of 80 1.
 There may be a slight male predilection.
 Incidence can be considerably higher in the United Kingdom than in other countries 8.
 It is also common in Australia, New Zealand, Western Europe, and the United States.